 “I know that’s a weird thing to say.
 But good for you, kid.”

 They called me “The kid” because I was the youngest in the facility.
-And there were some who liked me and some who didn’t.
+There were some who liked me and some who didn’t.
 I was young and wild and anxious like a little dog that could never settle down or stop barking.

 In order to change, I had to understand my beliefs to make this change possible.
 Otherwise, I would never believe there would be another way to live.